auth0/nginx-jwt/README.md

     ./build deps
     ```

-    This will create a local `lib/` directory that contains all Lua scripts that the **nginx-jwt** depends on.
+    This will create a local `lib/` directory that contains all Lua scripts that the **nginx-jwt** script depends on.

     **NOTE**: This command should work on Mac OS as well as Ubuntu.